vaishnav-idk/affinity_ans/README.md

 # affinity_ans
- answers for the take away questions for affinity ✅exercise 1
+ answers for the take away questions for affinity <br>
+✅exercise 1
 ✅exercise 2